 Now you can record a speech, lecture or meeting then later get a written transcript.
 Virtual meetings can be recorded and now that can become a written record as well.

 At the moment, Transcribe is available in Word Online (aka Word for web).
-It’s promised to Office Mobile apps before the end of 2020.
-Presumably it’ll be expanded to Word for Windows/Mac.
+It was promised to Office Mobile apps before the end of 2020 but hasn’t appeared yet.
+Presumably it’ll be expanded to Word for Windows/Mac in due course.

 That’s not a big limitation.
 Make your transcription document with Word in a web browser then open the final document in any other Word software.

 It’s a logical extension of the existing Dictate feature which converts live speech into text.

 All you need to start is an audio file up to 200MB.
 Officially in .mp3 .m4a .mp4 or .wav format but we discovered Three extra audio formats that work with Microsoft 365’s Transcribe

 The speech should be clear with little background noise or music to confuse the ‘speech to text’ system.

 Transcribe can also record live, saving the audio file to OneDrive and offering a Word document of the text.